discordjs/guide/guide/voice/audio-resources.md

 ```

 :::warning
-This optimisation is useful if you do not want to use inline volume.
-Enabling inline volume will disable the optimisation.
+This optimization is useful if you do not want to use inline volume.
+Enabling inline volume will disable the optimization.
 :::